|Home | Bookmark | Tell||Active petitions in over 75 countries||Follow GoPetition|

 Please use our tell a friend facility.
 You should also raise your issues in forums and discussion groups.
-You should email as many relevant people as you can (but please do not spam people).
-Please also use our social bookmarking service which is located at the bottom of every petition.
-The facebook and twitter networks offer the best exposure.
+You should email as many relevant people as you can.
+Please also use our social media including our facebook and twitter networks.

 You may also find it useful to get relevant web sites to link to your petition.
 Note that the more web pages with links to your petition, the more search engines will recognize it as an important page and send people to it, so try to get as many web links as you can.
 Knowledge databases such as Wikipedia.org sometimes have relevant articles, which can be linked to your petition.
 You should also search for sites/articles with similar interests to your petition and email the owners, as they will probably link to you.

 You may promote your petition using our social bookmarking service.
 You may peruse the social bookmark icons which are located at the bottom of each petition page.
 These icons lead to social networking sites where you can promote your petition.

 We also recommend that you consider purchasing a sponsored link from GoPetition to place your petition link on one of our high traffic pages.
 For details, contact us.

 If you are a petition author, the first thing you need to do is to log in to your account and access the petition(s) with your name on them.
 In the petition toolbox settings you have a setting called "petition display name".
 You need to change this from your actual name to your user name or anonymous.
 Note that anonymous petitions are far less well supported, so we recommend you use your real name and where this is not possible, your username.